 We think crushed seashells should be on the short list for topping paths and driveways.
 After all, they're natural, beautiful, functional, and remind us of the sea.
 Read on to find out if crushed seashell is the best hardscaping material for you.

-Above: Seashell paths originated in Colonial times as a result of early-American recycling efforts.
+Shells are used as a paving material all over the world.
+In the US, seashell paths originated in Colonial times as a result of early-American recycling efforts.
 Oysters and other shellfish were a primary source of food, and thrifty settlers put their discarded shells to use as a paving material.
 Later, this practice became common in New England as a way to recycle waste from the seafood industry.
-A hardworking hardscape material, it's stood the test of time, as seen in this crushed-shell walkway in an herb garden at Virginia's Norfolk Botanical Garden.
-Image via Urban Sacred Garden.

 Why use seashells to cover paths and driveways?